-My tendonitis appears to be totally gone – yay! – but my tweaked knee said it would like another day or two of walking, so I complied after trying a few quarter-milers.
-It was frustrating not to be able to run along blacktop – my feet would have felt much better, because I would have gotten off of it sooner – but again, I have to keep the big picture in mind.
+My tendonitis appears to be totally gone – yay! – but my tweaked knee said it would like another day or two of walking.
+So I complied after trying to run a few quarter-milers.
+It was frustrating not to be able to run along blacktop – my feet would have felt much better, because I would have gotten off of it sooner.
+But, again, I have to keep the big picture in mind.

-At the end of the day we reached the Lake Eleven segment: 14 miles in the beautiful Chequamegon National Forest.
-I did the first 3.8 miles of Lake Eleven, and it was wonderful.
+At the end of the day, I finally reached the Lake Eleven segment.
+This one is 14 miles (22.5 km) in the beautiful Chequamegon National Forest.
+I did the first 3.8 miles (6.1 km) of Lake Eleven, and it was wonderful.
 Fingers crossed the rest of the segment is just as nice.

 Oh!
 Can’t forget to note that I’ve now completed one full week.
 How many miles have I gone?
 I haven’t calculated yet (I’m too tired at the end of each day).
 But it’s somewhere around 200.
 So I’ve got about 900 left.

 Oops.
 Can’t forget to mention one fun thing.
 A few miles into my walk along Hwy.
 64, Ed ran up to me and insisted I open a birthday gift.
 Now, I hate opening birthday gifts early, and he knows that.
 But he insisted.